-The number of technical committees continued to grow, mirroring the diversity in the computer industry.
+The number of technical communities continued to grow, mirroring the diversity in the computer industry.
 Fifteen new TCs brought the total to 33 by the end of the decade.
-These committees were the primary sources of conferences and meetings.
+These communities were the primary sources of conferences and meetings.
 The society sponsored and cosponsored more than 50 conferences annually and cooperated, without financial involvement, with other organizations in dozens more.

-The technical committees also began to support standards activities in a major way.
+The technical communities also began to support standards activities in a major way.
 The results were remarkable.
-At the end of the decade, 56 standards had been approved and 125 working groups were under way.
+At the end of the decade, 56 standards had been approved and 125 working groups were underway.
 These projects involved well over 5,000 people.
-The expansion of computer hardware standards and the software engineering standards resulted in the Society organization change to promote the standards committee to a separate board – Standards Activities Board (SAB) in 1985.
+The expansion of computer hardware standards and the software engineering standards resulted in the Society organization’s change to promote the standards committee to a separate board – Standards Activities Board (SAB) in 1985.

 Volunteer committees are reorganized as boards, each headed by a vice president.
 The society’s first executive director is hired.